ProxyGrow LogoProxyGrow

 Advanced platforms (and some DPI systems) check the TCP fingerprint — how your connection looks at the packet level.
 A server running a proxy will have a Linux server TCP stack.
 A real mobile device running Android will have a different TCP profile.

 ProxyGrow uses Passive OS Fingerprint (pOSfp) spoofing via the proxygrow-minirouter component, which modifies TCP/IP parameters at the kernel level to match real mobile device signatures.
+Without pOSfp, the kernel emits TCP packets with the default Linux MSS (1460), window scale (7), and SACK ordering — a configuration no Android phone has ever produced.
+With pOSfp, the TCP handshake parameters match exactly what an Android 14 device on a 4G connection would emit.

 Test 6 — Speed and Stability